gerritdaniels/ctrl/readme.md

 # C++ Template Reflection Library

 CTRL adds data member reflection to C++ using template meta-programming techniques and the standard C++ preprocessor.
 This reflection is used to implement serialize and deserialize functions.
+Both binary and XML formats are supported.
 Since it uses the standard preprocessor no special preprocessor is needed to use CTRL.

 ## Requirements

 This library depends on the [boost](http://www.boost.org/) library.
+It also depends on [rapidxml](http://rapidxml.sourceforge.net/), but it is included in the distribution, so no download is required.

 ## Instalation